lloydMwiti/MP-GroupProject/README.md

 ### How To Set Up
 The work on the master branch should be code complete.  \
-the preview is here:
+the preview is here: https://lloydmwiti.github.io/MP-GroupProject/.

 ### Developers Content
- Wenslaus Makumba  -  \
+ Wenslaus Makumba  -  Designers & design page\
- Horrace Achapa    -  \
+ Horrace Achapa    -  < MIA >\
- Lloyd Mwiti       -  \
+ Lloyd Mwiti       - Landing page\
- Jonathan Asule    -  \
+ Jonathan Asule    - Information Page\
- Daniel Kipkosgei  -
+ Daniel Kipkosgei  - Contact form\
+ Jesse Kibungei    - Landing page footer

 ### License and Usage
 the work is not licensed and no warranty or guarantee of support is offered.